Center for Advancing Teaching Excellence: Course Design

 Additionally, Penn State University has launched an expanded online publication service for openly licensed educational materials (authored by Penn State faculty).
 Explore their Repository of Open and Affordable Materials (ROAM) here.

-If you have questions or would like more information about OER, please contact Ashley Morrison, Tocker Open Education Librarian, at ashley.morrison@austin.utexas.edu.
+If you have questions or would like more information about OER, please contact Heather Walter, Tocker Open Education Librarian, at heather.walter@austin.utexas.edu

 Here are some best practices to consider implementing in your large class to keep student motivation high, foster community, and ensure content retention: